 2.3.
 The Special Conditions may set out additional reporting requirements.
 The standard reporting period is intended as a 12-month period, unless specified otherwise.
 According to the nature of the Action, different reporting requirements (financial or narrative) may be requested by the Contracting Authority at contract preparation stage.
 Once agreed upon, they are included in Article 7.2 of the Special Conditions.
 2.4.
 The Contracting Authority may request additional information at any time.
 The Coordinator shall provide this information within 30 days of the request, in the language of the Contract.
 The Contracting Authority has the right to ask for more information on the basis of a justified request, for instance if the submitted reports are not detailed enough.
 The Contracting Authority is entitled to request any additional information it considers necessary throughout the contract period.
 Following such a request the Coordinator has 30 days to collect all the necessary information and draw up a consolidated reply.
 The additional information, explanations, and contextual information, has to be presented in the language of the contract (i.e. the language in which the contract was drawn up), or in a language accepted by the Contracting Authority, but the original supporting documents may be in the local language.
 In the latter case, a translation of the main elements in the language of the contract might have to be provided upon request of the Contracting Authority, globally in an annex or in the documents, whichever is more convenient for the Beneficiary and which improves the readability of the document.

 2.5.
-Reports shall be submitted with the payment requests, according to Article 15.
-If the Coordinator fails to provide any report or fails to provide any additional information requested by the Contracting Authority within the set deadline without an acceptable and written explanation of the reasons, the Contracting Authority may terminate this Contract according to Article 12.2 (a) and (f).
+Reports shall be submitted with the The Coordinator has to inform the Contracting payment requests, according to Article 15.
+If the Authority of any delay it may have in submitting Coordinator fails to provide any report or fails to the reports.
+If a report is submitted late without provide any additional information requested by justification, the Contracting Authority has the the Contracting Authority within the set right to terminate the contract and ask for the deadline without an acceptable and written explanation of the reasons, the Contracting Authority may terminate this Contract according to Article 12.2 (a) and (f). reimbursement of the amounts unduly paid.
+General rule for submission of reports: interim reports: within 60 days following the end of the reporting period final reports: within 3 months after the end of the implementation period (as defined in Article 2 of the Special Conditions) or 6 months if the Coordinator does not have its headquarters in the country where the Action is implemented.
+See art.
+15 for more details and specific cases.
+The Special Conditions also set out additional reporting requirements.